 What is a Brooklyn Institute class like?

 The Brooklyn Institute holds rigorous, small seminar-style courses that generally meet once a week, in the early evening, for generally four weeks.
 They draw heavily on the model of the kind of discussion-based seminar you might encounter at a small liberal arts college or in a graduate program, although the exact format of the class is up to the instructor and depends upon the subject matter.
 These are spaces that foster genuine intellectual exploration and exchange.
 We’re not interesting in performing intelligence; we want to talk seriously about books and ideas.
 Our instructors design courses specifically for the Institute, keeping in mind the busy schedules of working adults and assigning a manageable amount of reading (usually no more than 100 pages/week).
-Classes are capped at twenty students, or fewer if the instructor wishes.
+Classes are capped at twenty-three students, or fewer if the instructor wishes.
 A second Institute faculty member sits in on every course, because it’s frequently helpful to have a voice from another discipline in the room, and because our faculty members are interested in learning from one another.
 We do not offer credit or certificates of any kind, and there are no prerequisites.
 Our courses run the gamut from the humanities to the social sciences and even the natural sciences.
 All classes are immediately followed by a cocktail hour where friendly conversation continues over food and drink, sometimes held on-site, sometimes at a nearby bar.
 You can a listing and descriptions of our current courses at the course page.

 Who teaches your classes?